Jamie-Millsip/cambio-website/README.md

 - bugs

   - many bugs when an attempted flip interrupts a turn eg

     - allowing the player to take more than one turn
-      - a flag exists to prevent users from taking more than one turn (hasActed), this resets at the end of the websocket handler useEffect,
+      - a flag exists to prevent users from taking more than one turn (hasActed), this resets at the end of the websocket handler useEffect, therefore after a card is flipped, it is dealt with using the websocket handler, and then the hasActed boolean is set to false, regardless of if the user has acted
+      - this issue seems to be fixed, keeping it here in case it occurs again
-    - changing card visibility incorrectly
+    - changing card visibility incorrectly -- unknown when this happens, need to try recreating it
     - removing from the draw pile
       - when someone incorrectly flips a card, they are given the top card from the draw pile, if the current user is drawing from the draw pile, they are currently looking at the top card in the pile, therefore if an unsuccessful flip occurs when the current user is drawing, they will know details about the card given to the user that flipped
     - adding to the discard pile
       - when someone correctly flips a card, that card enters the discard pile, becoming the top card in the pile, if the current user is drawing from the discard pile, they are drawing the top card from the pile, therefore if a successful swap happens while the user is drawing from the discard, the card they draw will change and can affect the game (ie drawing a black king instead of red as someone flipped)
     - solution - add a flag to the JSON sent to the backend where:

       - False - if the discard pile is not currently in use (i.e. add / remove from the top of the discard pile)
       - True - if the discard pile is currently in use (i.e. add / remove from the second item in the discard pile)

+    - if a card that is selected to be swapped is flipped, the space that card used to occupy is still selected for swap, despite not housing a card

 - Gameplay